 Even a 14mm lens doesn’t get enough the sky in to capture the Milky Way, so you may want to experiment with panoramic stitching.
 In the following image I’ve stitched together three pictures to catch the Milky way over the C14 and Millenium domes using Photoshop, although if you don’t have Photoshop, the Microsoft Image Composite Editor is generally regarded as superior, and is much cheaper.
 Like, it’s free, dude.

-Switching to longer focal lengths requires the use of a tracking device to keep the stars sharp even in 60 second exposures.
+Switching to longer focal lengths requires the use of a tracking device to keep the stars sharp even in 60-second exposures.
 I use the Vixen Polarie, but I’ve previously discussed several of the other options available and they’re all good, providing suitable care is taken in aligning them with the south celestial pole.
 Alternatively, if you have an equatorial mount with a motor drive, piggybacking a mild telephoto like this on the telescope should yield excellent results.
-Here using a Nikon D810A and a Zeiss 135mm lens at f2.5 and combining almost 2 hours worth of 1 minute exposures with the camera pointed at the bright star Antares reveals the faint nebulosity known as the Blue Horsehead and the Rho Ophiuchi complex.
+Here using a Nikon D810A and a Zeiss 135mm lens at f2.5 and combining almost 2 hours worth of 1-minute exposures with the camera pointed at the bright star Antares reveals the faint nebulosity known as the Blue Horsehead and the Rho Ophiuchi complex.
 If you know where to look, you can just see this in the two images above, above and slightly to the right of the C14 dome at the end of the two dark tendrils extending upwards from the Milky Way.

-Panning slightly to the right and homing in on the crowded and dusty centre of the galaxy in Sagittarius, this wide field image taken with the same camera and lens offers a look at some of the brightest emission nebulae and star clusters in the sky.
-Many of these were catalogued by the French comet hunter Charles Messier, and his catalogue of ‘damn, not a comet’ objects is still used today.
+Panning slightly to the right and homing in on the crowded and dusty centre of the galaxy in Sagittarius, this wide-field image taken with the same camera and lens offers a look at some of the brightest emission nebulae and star clusters in the sky.
+Many of these were catalogued by the French comet hunter Charles Messier, and his catalogue of ‘damn, not a comet’ objects are still used today.
 See if you can identify them – they are from left to right, the nebulae M16, M17, M20 and M8, there are several open clusters, M18, M21, M23, M24, M25 and the globular clusters M22 and M54.
 There are also a few objects in there that had to wait until William Herschel to get a catalogue number.